Daethyra/Discord-AIU/README.md

 To send images from the current working directory:

-`python main.py`
+   - `python main.py`

 To send images from a specified folder:

-`python main.py /path/to/your/folder`
+   - `python main.py /path/to/your/folder`

-Enjoy the future of image sharing with Multi-Hooker! 🎈
+I hope you enjoy using Multi-Hooker! 🎈

 ## License

+Multi-Hooker | LLM-Agent manager for webhook interactions and automated posting Copyright (C) 2023 Daethyra (Daemon Carino)

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

+You should have received a copy of the GNU Affero General Public License along with this program.
+If not, *[get one by clicking here.](<https://www.gnu.org/licenses/>)*

-This project is licensed under the terms of the [GNU_AGPL-License](./LICENSE).
+*This project is licensed under the terms of the [GNU_AGPL-License](./LICENSE).*